awsdocs/amazon-personalize-developer-guide/doc_source/API_Filter.md

 Required: No

  **filterExpression**   <a name="personalize-Type-Filter-filterExpression"></a>
 Specifies the type of item interactions to filter out of recommendation results\.
-The filter expression must follow the following format:
+The filter expression must follow specific format rules\.
+For information about filter expression structure and syntax, see [Filter Expressions](filter-expressions.md)\.
- `EXCLUDE itemId WHERE INTERACTIONS.event_type in ("EVENT_TYPE")`
-Where "EVENT\_TYPE" is the type of event to filter out\.
-For more information, see [Using Filters with Amazon Personalize](https://docs.aws.amazon.com/personalize/latest/dg/filters.html)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2500\.
 Required: No